1869 Atlantic hurricane season: Hurricane Two

 By August 16, a strong hurricane was located in the northwestern Gulf of Mexico south of Louisiana.
 With estimated winds of 105 mph, it tracked westward and struck Texas on Matagorda Island before passing near Refugio.
 The hurricane quickly weakened over land and dissipated late on August 17.
 Damage from the hurricane was heaviest in Refugio and Indianola.
 In the latter city, strong waves damaged wharves and boats while the storm surge flooded the streets with about 1 ft of water.
 Intense winds knocked down several houses as well as a church, and many buildings lost their roofs.
 In Sabine Pass, the winds ruined a variety of fruit crops.

 Hurricane Three

 The third hurricane of the season was only known due to it affecting one ship.
 A vessel in the Royal Mail Steam Packet Company reported a hurricane on August 27, about halfway between Bermuda and the Azores.
 The storm was estimated to have been moving north-northwestward with winds of 80 mph, although its entire track is unknown.

 Tropical Storm Four

 A tropical storm was first observed on September 1 to the east of the Bahamas.
 There, it left heavy damage to a brig sailing from Nassau to New York City.
 The storm tracked generally northeastward, damaging another ship on September 2 near Bermuda.
+Chenoweth proposed the removal of this system from HURDAT, noting that the timing coincided with a cold front that produced unseasonably cold temperatures across the East Coast of the United States.